gabefran/aryzebrand/guidelines/brand-guidelines.md

 ## Company Overview

-Aryze is a Danish B2B fintech company building core payment infrastructure for the next generation of money movement.
-Products include Pay by Bank (A2A payment infrastructure), Stablecoins as a Service, On-Chain FX, and Cross-Chain Settlement.
+Aryze is a Danish B2B fintech company building core payment infrastructure for the next generation of money movement

 Headquartered in Copenhagen.
 Enterprise-grade.
 Built on Mastercard payment rails.